-So you just saw three networking tools that would give you the same result.
-I hope this quick Linux tip helped you to find the IP address of a website in Linux terminal.
+So, you just saw three networking tools that would give you the same result.
+I hope this quick Linux tip helped you find a website's IP address in Linux terminal.

 If you have any questions or suggestions, please leave a comment below.
-Don’t forget to subscribe to the newsletter and get all the new tutorials once each week, for free.
+Don’t forget to subscribe to the newsletter and get all the new tutorials in your inbox, for free.